hashicorp/terraform-provider-awscc/docs/resources/efs_access_point.md

 <a id="nestedatt--posix_user"></a>
 ### Nested Schema for `posix_user`

-Required:
+Optional:

 - `gid` (String) The POSIX group ID used for all file system operations using this access point.
+- `secondary_gids` (List of String) Secondary POSIX group IDs used for all file system operations using this access point.
 - `uid` (String) The POSIX user ID used for all file system operations using this access point.

-Optional:

-- `secondary_gids` (List of String) Secondary POSIX group IDs used for all file system operations using this access point.

 <a id="nestedatt--root_directory"></a>